jntesteves/dot-slash-make/README.md

 Used internally by dot-slash-make, but exposed publicly because they can be useful.

+* `assign_variable NAME=VALUE`: Use indirection to dynamically assign a variable from argument NAME=VALUE
 * `escape_single_quotes text`: Escape text for use in a shell script single-quoted string (shell builtin version)
 * `is_list args…`: Test if any of the arguments is itself a list according to the current value of IFS
 * `substitute_character char replacement text`: Substitute every instance of character in text with replacement string.
 This function uses only shell builtins and has no external dependencies (f.e. on `sed`).
 This is slower than using `sed` on a big input, but faster on many invocations with small inputs
 * `upgrade_to_better_shell`: Detect if running on a problematic shell, and try to re-exec the script on a better shell
   * This function is called by default when dot-slash-make.sh is sourced (unless `DSM_SKIP_SHELL_UPGRADE=1` is defined), to make it easier to write ./make scripts that will run on most systems without having to worry about every edge-case on shells that are buggy or not very compatible with Bourne sh and POSIX.
 It also tries to upgrade from dash to bash on Debian/Ubuntu and derivatives, even though dash is a good POSIX shell, but may be too limiting for some people
-* `validate_var_name text`: Validate if text is appropriate for a shell variable name

 ## Beyond ./make (disabling side effects)